blinklet/learning/data-science/000-use-environment-variables.md

 The *Load_dotenv()* function exports the environment variables in the *.env* file into the program's environment, if they do not already exist.
 From this point on, you can read environment variables as you usually would, using the *os.getenv()* function.

 Normally, the *load_dotenv()* function will not overwrite existing environment variables.
-You may include the parameter *override=True* so that, if you already have environment variables configured of if you changed the values in your *.env* file, they will be changed when you call the *load_dotenv(override=True)* function.
+You may include the parameter *override=True* so that, if you do not want to use environment variables that are already configured or if you recently changed their values in your *.env* file, they will be changed to match the new values from your *.env* file when you call the *load_dotenv(override=True)* function.

-## Read environment variables
+# Accessing environment variables

+In Python programs, you access environment variables through the [*os* module in the Python Standard Library](https://docs.python.org/3/library/os.html#os.getenv), which provides functions for interacting with the operating system.

 Use the *os.getenv()* builtin function in your program to get the value associated with each environment variable.
 For example:

 ```python
 import os